-Quarterly the GME Office in conjunction with the GMEC Compliance Subcommittee, conducts an internal audit of all GME residents' and fellows' work hours logged.
-The committee also reviews the prior academic year summary work hours reports during the first quarter of the next academic year.
+The GME Office in conjunction with the GMEC Compliance Subcommittee, conducts a monthly internal audit of all GME residents' and fellows' work hours logged.
 Work Hours reports will be run from MedHub to review compliance indicators.
 The report(s) will include: